Skip to main content

 Hamstring isometric strength

 Mount at floor level or use the Travel Platform.
 Patient prone or seated.
 Ankle strap attached.
 Patient flexes knee against locked resistance.
-Compare bilateral values for hamstring-related injury screening.
+Compare bilateral values for hamstring-related injury screening and return-to-sport criteria.

 Shoulder / upper limb

 Mount at appropriate height for the test position.
-Common applications include shoulder external rotation strength (relevant for throwing athletes, rotator cuff rehab) and grip-related assessment with adapted handle setups.
+Common applications include shoulder external rotation strength (relevant for throwing athletes, rotator cuff rehab) and grip-related assessment with appropriate attachments.

 Mid-thigh pull

 Use the Travel Platform as a floor anchor.
 Patient stands on the platform and pulls upward against the locked cable in a standardized position.
-Provides a general lower-body strength metric comparable to a force plate mid-thigh pull, with the caveat that absolute force values will differ due to the cable angle.
+Provides a general lower-body strength metric comparable to force plate data.

 Interpreting and using the data